Teen Namiko Liu graduated from ArtCenter College of Design in Pasadena, California

 In addition, she also teaches painting.

-Her designs are published and produced by
+are published and produced by

 The Museum of Modern Art.